StoneStepsInc/fit/README.md

     SQLite maintains this column automatically and it is not explicitly included in the schema.
-It has to be included explicitly in the `select` statement to be visibe in results.
+It has to be included explicitly in the `select` statement to be visible in results.
 For example:

         select rowid, * from scans;